 Public safety advisories are distributed to the university community in compliance with the federal Clery Act.
 UIC Police may also issue notifications for off-campus crimes in the interest of public-safety awareness.
 Security tips are standard precautions, not special or incident-specific measures.
-Offender descriptions and precise locations are provided only to aid in the identification of possible suspects.
+Effective January 2021, the university will no longer routinely use race, ethnicity or national origin as a descriptor in public safety advisories.
 Updates to investigations are not sent by email but will be posted online at: emergency.uic.edu/public-safety-advisory/

 Urgent notifications may be sent via both INSTANT TEXT MESSAGE (SMS) and URGENT mass e-mails.
 SMS messages — issued only in cases of immediate threat to health and safety, such as a tornado alert, or a major disruption to travel — are faster and more reliable than e-mail.
 The campus strongly recommends that you register your cell phone for SMS messages at sms.uic.edu